rwarbelow/kwk-level-1-week-1-lectures/016_intro_to_the_internet.md

 That's it!
 Sure, the details, explanations, and history gets more complicated than that, but the general idea is simple: **HTTP** is a language protocol, extensively used by the internet, to help computers communicate and to help programmers stick to a defined pattern.

-We have HTTP requests and HTTP responses.
+In diving deeper into HTTP communication, we can identify two clear distinctions: HTTP requests and HTTP responses.
 Let's examine at both in turn.

 #### HTTP-Requests